 What Is CPM?

 CPM is an industry term used to talk about the cost of ad impressions in digital advertising.
 It refers to the cost of 1,000 advertisement impressions on a website.
 It shouldn't be confused for other similar terms like CPC (cost per click) and CPA (cost per action).

 When you buy digital advertising, you may pay based on CPM.
 For example, you might pay $4 CPM for your business to advertise on a website.
 If your ad has 150,000 impressions, you'd pay $600.

-So, let’s say you have a website, and you want to use it to serve ads and make money month after month.
-Well, you’re going to need to sit down and figure out what kind of monthly income you will be comfortable with.
-If your website is new, and has relatively little traffic, you are not going to earn a lot of money, so your CPM will be very low.
+CPM is used to buy and sell ad space on social media, search engines, and websites.
+Let’s say you have a website, and you want to sell advertising space.
+If your website is new and has relatively little traffic, you're not going to earn a lot of money, so your CPM will be very low.
 If your website has high traffic, the CPM will be higher.

-There are two different kinds of CPM rates—fixed, and variable.
+There are two different kinds of CPM rates: fixed and variable.
 Fixed rates are easier to work with as you have a definite value to put against the ad impressions generated.
-Variable CPMs are a little more difficult to work with, and these rates will differ based on your website’s topic, the country you are in, the advertiser, and so on.
+Variable CPMs are a little more difficult to work with, and these rates will differ based on your website’s topic, the country you're in, the advertiser, and so on.

 120,000 / 1,000 = 120

 Multiply that by 12 and you’re looking at a website with a value of $4,320 in ad revenue per year.
 When you consider the many millions of page views some websites serve every month, you can see how profitable CPM marketing is.

 Sometimes known as a view or an ad view, one ad impression takes place when an ad server is asked to respond to a page request from a user’s browser.
 This doesn't mean the ad is actually seen by anyone.
 Some advertisers mistakenly think that ad impressions are ads that were shown to a user (whether they notice it or not) on a website or other online medium.